fishforwish/fgc/notes.md

 + covariates at a community level:  education, wealth, media use, FGC benefits, gender awareness and FGC prevalence
 +
 other issues and questions:
-+ to think about the third question?
++ to think about the fourth question?
 + studying threshold/tipping point: to test if when FGC prevalence reaches certain point , the behaviors start to change (either direction), and if the association of benefit and prevalence also play a crucial role in the "tipping point"?
 + Efferson etc's paper (15):  What can it tell us about heterogeniety ("a singel critical threshold is unlikely to exist").
 They argued that FGC is not a socially conditined norm.
 Will our findings support or rebut it?